makersacademy/chitter-challenge/README.md

 I want to see the time at which it was made
 ```

-I attempted to implement the user sign up but this isn't working yet and I can't figure out why.
+The next feature I would implement is to allow the user to sign up.

 ## Instructions on how to run